carpentries-lab/good-enough-practices/episodes/03-software.md

 troubleshoot when things go wrong.

 [Pseudocode](https://en.wikipedia.org/wiki/Pseudocode) is a plain language description of code or analysis steps.
-Writing pseudocode can be useful to think through the logic of your analysis, and how to decompose it in to functions.
+Writing pseudocode can be useful to think through the logic of your analysis, and how to decompose it into functions.

 The "make a cup of tea" example above might look like this: